PortAventura World: Ferrari Land

 InvestIndustrial and Ferrari signed a deal to build a new area themed to the Italian sports car brand in the PortAventura resort covering 60,000 m2, including new rides, restaurants, shops and car racing simulators.
 Ferrari Land is the resort's second theme park, separate from PortAventura Park.
+The park was opened on 7 April 2017, after an investment of more than €100 million.

 Its entrance is adjacent to PortAventura Park's main entrance.
 The Mediterranean theme is common to both entrances, as Ferrari Land is inspired by Italy, including recreations of Venice's Piazza San Marco and Rome's Colosseum.
 The main ride of Ferrari Land is Red Force, a 112 m tall vertical accelerator coaster that surpassed Shambhala as the tallest coaster in Europe and is also the fastest coaster in Europe.
-The park was opened on 7 April 2017, after an investment of more than €100 million.
 Ferrari Land opened a kids area in 2018.

 Ferrari Land is the second amusement centre themed to Ferrari in the world, after Ferrari World Abu Dhabi.